SimpleMD/javascript-tutorial-zh/1-js/03-code-quality/04-ninja-code/article.md

 **Joining several actions into one protects your code from reuse.**

 Imagine, another developer wants only to check the email, and not output any message.
-Your function  `validateEmail(email)` that does both will not suit him.
-So he won't break your meditation by asking anything about it.
+Your function  `validateEmail(email)` that does both will not suit them.
+So they won't break your meditation by asking anything about it.

 ## Summary